01TeeTheDev01/OpenWeather-API-Rest-Assured-Automation-Framework/README.md

 mvn test
 ```

-#### The framework has requires you to have a postgres serer running locally.
+#### The framework has requires you to have a postgres server running locally.
 The OpenWeatherAPi table has:
 ```text
 [Id][ApiKey]
 [1 | api key]
 ```

-#### You also need to create a temp text file that has the jdbc postgres connection string:
+#### You also need to create a text file that has the jdbc postgres connection string:
 ```text
 jdbc:postgresql://localhost:[your postgres port number]/OpenWeatherApi?user=yourusername&password=yourpassword
 ```